wso2/docs-is/en/docs/guides/user-mgt/managing-roles.md

 external roles in that user store.
 Example : user\_A can be assigned to role\_A while user\_B cannot be assigned to role\_A.

 In user stores, users are assigned to **groups**.
-Within the WSO2 servers we have roles and directly map one group to a role, then assign the permission for that role.
-There is a one-to-one mapping between groups and roles and the same group name is used to represent the role in the server.
+Within WSO2 IS, one user group is directly mapped to a role and permissions are assigned to the role.

 **Internal Roles :**

-These roles are stored in the identity server database.
+These roles are stored in the WSO2 Identity Server database.
 Users in all user stores can be assigned to these roles.

 In the above example, both user\_A and user\_B can be assigned to the same internal role.